availproject/avail-rust/docs/retry_mechanism.md

 ## Other Helpers

-Most higher-level builders delegate to `ChainApi` and therefore inherit its
+Most higher-level builders delegate to `Chain` and therefore inherit its
 behaviour:

 - `BlockApi`, `BlockWith*`, `BlockEvents`